EmilAbra/AI-Chat-App/README.md

 ### `npm run dev`

-Run's the AI prompt and you can ask questions.
+Run's the prompt and you can ask questions to the chat AI.